Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 A: Only if at a qualifying tax-exempt institution AND research is non-commercial (see LICENSE for full definition).

 **Q: I'm a sole proprietor.
 Is that personal use?**
-A: No. Sole proprietors using Software for business operations require a commercial license.
+A: No. All use requires a commercial license, including sole proprietors.

 ---